 Whip up a smoothie with frozen or fresh fruit and almond milk as a quick, filling side dish for your breakfast quiche.

 With its subtle tartness, applesauce makes a wonderful side dish to serve with quiche.
-The tartness of the applesauce will add just the right amount of bite to cut through the richness of the quiche.
+Its tartness adds just the right amount of bite to cut through the richness of the quiche.

-If you’re looking for a quick meal without too many side dishes, just serve larger pieces of quiche along with a glass of traditional fruit juice such as orange juice or apple juice for breakfast.
+If you’re looking for a quick meal without too many side dishes, serve larger pieces of quiche along with a glass of traditional fruit juice, such as orange or apple juice, for breakfast.